AlexSkir/alexskir-reactplate/README.md

-# reactset
+# alexskir-reactplate

 *It is a modified and updated template based on [reactjs-boilerplate of Nikhil-Kumaran](https://github.com/Nikhil-Kumaran/reactjs-boilerplate).*

+The template is similar to create react app but gives you more control over the build configurations.
 It sets up  react (@^17.0.2), babel, webpack (@^5.78.0) with basic loaders (CSS, LESS, SASS, babel), ant design and bootstrap, react-router.
 It is optomized for development and production using code splitting and lazy loading

 ## Prerequisites